Archive | eLearning RSS feed for this section

 The Self-Directed Learning [SDL] Support Model: Training Educators for Online Learning

-Since August, I have been on a journey working with some fabulous educators, instructional designers and just all-round wonderful women drafting outlines and creating the content for a chapter that will be published in a book which is being published by the International Association for K-12 Online Learning [also known as iNOCOL].
+Since August, I have been on a journey working with some fabulous educators, instructional designers and just all-round wonderful women drafting outlines and creating the content for a chapter that will be published in a book which is being published by the International Association for K-12 Online Learning [also known as iNACOL].
 We just completed our draft of our chapter and are so excited.

 This chapter will present a student-centered model for online teacher mentoring.
 The one-to-many online model is designed to be scalable, self-directed, and leverages social learning.
 The program, Self-Directed Learning [SDL] Support Model: Training Educators for Online Learning, introduces teachers to ideas of self-directed learning, partnering pedagogy, and metacognition while orienting new and prospective virtual teachers to the online learning environment.
 To maximize impact and sustainability, this program employs the Cognitive Coaching model through a social learning community.